FormGym: Doing Paperwork with Agents: FieldFinder Field Localizer

-We fine-tune a Florence 2 Large \cite{xiao2024florence} vision foundation model to predict the answer bounding box coordinates given the target question text and document.
+We fine-tune a Florence 2 Large \cite{xiao2024florence} vision foundation model to predict the field bounding box given the target field name string and form image.
 We choose Florence 2 because its pretraining contains both open-vocabulary object detection and tasks requiring OCR, minimizing the distribution shift between pretraining and fine-tuning.
 Florence 2 Large has only 0.77B parameters, contributing minimal latency and memory overhead when augmenting with much larger VLAs.
-We train the FieldFinder for 4 epochs using early stopping, batch size 8, learning rate 1e-6 on 1x NVIDIA A100 GPU for approximately 20 hours.
-The FieldFinder achieves an intersect-over-union of 20.9\% on the FUNSD test set.
+We train the FieldFinder for 6 epochs, batch size 8, learning rate 1e-6 with cosine profile on 1x NVIDIA A100 GPU for 30 hours.
+We selected these parameters using grid search across 2-4 options per parameter.